-The capital of North Carolina is home to some of the most dynamic restaurants in the country.
+The capital of North Carolina is home to an abundance of dynamic and delicious locally-owned restaurants.
 Known for effortlessly blending modern architecture with historic buildings and monuments, Raleigh showcases fine dining and eclectic eateries.
-Whether you’re a resident or a visitor, you’ll come away with a new appreciation of downtown Raleigh while enjoying innovative southern and global cuisine, all with an emphasis on local products.
+Whether you’re a resident or a visitor, you’ll delight in downtown while enjoying innovative southern and global cuisine, all with an emphasis on local products.
 There’s something for everyone in Raleigh!

 To register for a weekend walking tour: please click the Purchase Tickets! link at the top of the light blue bar to see the full lineup of tours or click the Book Now! buttons below for the particular tour listed.
 Private and custom tours can be arranged for any day or night of the week for groups.

-Downtown afternoon and evening tours are scheduled for Fridays and Saturdays.
+Downtown afternoon and evening tours are scheduled for Fridays and Saturdays but can be added on other days by request.
 Please see the list below.
+Private and corporate tours are available any day or night of the week.

 Book Now